A welcome message from AWSP Executive Director Scott Seaman.

 We have an amazing team of former principals leading our professional development.
 Our promise to you is that our workshops, webinars, and conferences will always be entertaining, engaging, and relevant.
 In fact, you can check out our adult learning practices and norms.

-Whether in person on online through our LMS, or whether you're just starting out (which is probably why you're here) or further down the road in your career, we have something for everyone.
+Whether in person on online through our LMS (the AWSP Learning Lab), or whether you're just starting out (which is probably why you're here) or further down the road in your career, we have something for everyone.
 Meet our pro learning team and find something to level up your leadership today.

 5. Leadership can be lonely.
 Get involved.